 The valley of the Vilnia River is the heart of the Pavilniai Regional Park.
 The Pūčkoriai Exposure is a unique geological monument.
-In the 17th century, there was a large, well-equipped weapons factory in front of the exposure.
 You can also visit the location of the former water mill nearby where the Belmontas restaurant and entertainment centre are now situated, and the Belmontas waterfalls flow nearby.
 Those who enjoy active vacations can visit the stud farm and ride four-wheel motorcycles.

 A sundial stands next to the Pūčkoriai Exposure on the bank of the Vilnia River.
 Those who want to spend their time in nature or go fishing gather at the Vilnia Sundial Exposition or the Pūčkoriai Dam.
 Visitors are provided with a cognitive-historical trail along the Vilnelė from the Pūčkoriai Dam.
 The park’s administration invites people to take part in cognitive walking tours organised in spring and autumn.